 - Calculate the optimal level of availability for each product.
 This balances the inventory and prevents both excessive write-offs and lost sales.

 - It is also important to consider all the basic factors: demand forecast and variability, lead time, packaging multiplicity, supplier restrictions, the size of safety stocks and the necessary calculation.

 By using the above tips and innovating, managing the fresh category can be less of a pain for the retailer.
 Technologies can significantly reduce losses from write-offs and ensure maximum availability of goods in specific categories like fresh and ultra-fresh.
 In this case, all the retailer has to do is to build an effective logistics system.
 To do this, it is important to simultaneously master both the cost-effective supply chains that operate at reduced prices and the flexible supply chains required for fresh produce.

 “It was important for us that, for the fresh category, the Leafio Inventory Optimization system uses a separate algorithm that allows you to make purchases on time, as well as minimize write-off risks.
 Target stock levels are determined at each storage point for each SKU.
 The system never orders more or less, while always monitoring the dynamics of demand and clearly forms the order,” says the management of the Bee Market supermarket chain

-2. Pronounced seasonality along with unpredictable factors of demand fluctuations
+2. Pronounced seasonality along with unpredictable factors as a challenge for grocery demand forecasting

-The process of forecasting and the timely increase or decrease of an order is based on the fact that certain categories of goods and individual SKUs may have different buyer demands during the year.
+The process of grocery demand forecasting and the timely increase or decrease of an order is based on the fact that certain categories of goods and individual SKUs may have different buyer demands during the year.
 For example, this is true both for the purchases of ice cream or beer in the summer season and for the increased demand for strong alcohol or sweets during the winter holidays.
 This means that the grocery inventory management system must be ready in advance to prepare for the season and to avoid write-offs and sales at the end of the season.

 Along with this, we should not forget about the unpredictable factors affecting consumer demand.
 These include, for example: